 2) Check out the Quebec City ice hotel

 Visiting the Hotel de Glace in Quebec City is a must, as it’s one of only a handful of ice hotels in the entire world.
-Just 10 minutes outside the city, the impressive hotel is completely rebuilt every year with a different theme.
-The massive structure boasts 44 rooms, including suites featuring intricate ice carvings and cool neon lights that give the whole place a luxe vibe.
+Found 30 minutes outside the city at Village Vacances Valcartier, the impressive hotel is completely rebuilt every year with a different theme.
+The massive structure boasts dozens of rooms, including suites featuring intricate ice carvings and cool neon lights that give the whole place a luxe vibe.

 Since it’s a hotel, the best way to experience it is with an overnight stay.
 And yes, it’s downright freezing, but that’s what makes it memorable!
 Staff conduct an orientation each night to fully explain what guests can expect and how to best ward off the chill, such as the proper way to secure the mummy sleeping bag so less skin is exposed, and why you don’t want to leave your glasses or iPhone on the ice block that doubles as a night stand.
 Click here to book